tarpn/tarpn-battery-backup-deluxe/README.md

 referred to as the Power Board and the Control Board.
 The Power Board connects to a regulated DC power supply, a 12V battery, a 12V load, a DC buck regulator for a RaspberryPi, and the Control Board.
 The Control Board connects to a RaspberryPi using a communication cable.

-# 1. Installation

-## 1.1 Mounting

-Since we are dealing with large capacity DC and heavy gauge wire, it is recommended to mount the two boards before attaching the wiring.
-The Power board can be mounted horizontally or vertically.
-If mounting vertically, it should be oriented with the terminal lugs facing down.
-This reduces the change of an arc or fire hazard if you or a cat drops a tool on the lugs.

-TODO picture of mounted power boards.

-Mount the control board some place convenient for the operator.

-## 1.2 I/O Connections

-1) Connect the Power Board to Control Board using a 12-pin ribbon connector.
-2) Connect the Control Board to the RPi using a 10-pin ribbon connector.

-## 1.2 Power Connections

-For a typical multi-port TARPN node, 10 AWG stranded wire is recommended.
-Stranded wire is more flexible and easier to work with.
-It is also what is recommended by the lug manufacturer.
-The stranded wire can be used directly or with wire ferrules.
-Ferrules make things a bit easier to work with and give the wiring a nice finished look.

-The lugs should be torqued to 20 in-lb (2.26 N-m) which is approximately half-way between _"good and tight"_ and _"that ain't goin' nowhere"_.
-Give them a good pull after tightening to make sure they don't move.

-The sequencing of power connections should be:

-1) Connect the loads to "Load +" and "Load -".
-2) Connect the PSU, while powered off, to "Supply +" and "Supply -".
-3) Connect the 12V regulator (e.g., DROK) to "12V RPi +/-".

-At this point, nothing will be powered on.
-The load terminals and 12V RPi terminals should have roughly 0V.
-The next step will energize the system.

-4) Connect the battery to "Battery +" and "Battery -".
-There may be a small spark ⚡ as a result of inrush current.

-Once the battery is connected, the whole system will power up.
-The RPi will be powered on through the offboard 12V regulator and the loads will be powered on.

-⚠️ If the battery is disconnected abruptly, the whole system will immediately lose power.
-This can corrupt the RPi SD card. ⚠️

 # Images